fatchan/haproxy-panel-next/README.md

 Provides a control panel interface to conveniently manage clusters (groups of identically configured) HAProxy servers.
 Can be used with a single server cluster.
 Uses haproxy runtime apis to update maps, acls, etc.

 ##### Features:
-- Works with javascript disabled on the client (next.js server side rendering).
 - List/add/remove clusters (server groups).
 - List/add/remove domains for your account.
 - Control allowed hosts for a cluster.